-Georgetown is a tight-knit community, and in 2017 it had an undergraduate enrollment of 7,453 students.
+Georgetown is a tight-knit community.
+In 2017, it had an undergraduate enrollment of 7,453 students.
 A student-faculty ratio of 11:1 ensures a personalized experience for every student, and over 60% of classes have fewer than 20 students.
 The academics are world-class: famous professors include Madeleine Albright, the first woman to become Secretary of State, and Jose Maria Aznar, the former prime minister of Spain.

 Georgetown isn’t lacking for a great campus life, either.
-Students run multiple organizations, including the largest and oldest student-run bank in the country and the school’s newspaper, The Hoya, which comes out twice weekly.
+Students run multiple organizations, including the largest and oldest student-run bank in the country and the school’s newspaper, The Hoya.
 Georgetown’s mascot, Jack the Bulldog, can often be seen around campus as well, and a student club called Jack Crew is tasked with caring for him.

-I’m not a city girl, but I couldn’t help feel comfortable on Georgetown’s campus.
+I’m not a city girl, but I felt comfortable on Georgetown’s campus.
 It’s situated in a quieter part of town, making it relatively isolated from the hustle and bustle of D.C.
 The city is only a short walk or ride away, however – a few minutes to downtown at most.

 Leaving Georgetown, I couldn’t help but feel that it’s my dream school.
-Great academics combined with a great location make it a truly special university.
+Great academics combined with an ideal location make it a truly special university.